blazium-engine/blazium-docs/about/system_requirements.rst

 +----------------------+-----------------------------------------------------------------------------------------+

-These are the **recommended** specifications to get a smooth experience with the Godot editor on a simple 2D or 3D project:
+These are the **recommended** specifications to get a smooth experience with the Blazium editor on a simple 2D or 3D project:

 Desktop or laptop PC - Recommended
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^